 - Minor home repairs to guard against heat waste

-- Base load reduction, i.e.: refrigerator replacement, compact fluorescent lights, low-flow shower head
+- Base load reduction, i.e.: compact fluorescent lighting, and low-flow shower and faucet kits.

 - Door and window assessment to determine modifications for energy efficiency